zhenyuanlu/zhenyuanlu.github.io/_blog/posts/2022-12-16-artifacts-mitigation-nlp.md

 ## Pre-Trained Model

 We implement the Efficiently Learning an Encoder that Classifies Token Replacements Accurately (ELECTRA, small) as our pre-trained model in this paper.
-ELECTRA is designed to improve the performance of BERT <d-cite key="clark2020electra"></d-cite>.
+ELECTRA is designed to improve the performance of BERT <z-cite key="clark2020electra"></z-cite>.
 In the recent year, ELECTRA has gained popularity in the NLP area.
 It employs a training system distinct from BERT (**Figure 1**).
 Multiple studies have demonstrated that it considerably increases performance on NLP tasks, such as NLI and question answering.

 The ELECTRA-small model is a variant of the original ELECTRA model that is more compact and needs fewer computing resources during training and deployment.
 Despite its small size, the ELECTRA-small model is capable of achieving the same performance as the standard ELECTRA model for certain jobs.
 Therefore, it is preferable for use cases with limited computer resources.